31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 • Helps Ecosystems - Organic farming for materials like cotton and latex promotes biodiversity and water conservation, and reduces soil erosion.

-As well as benefiting the planet, the natural materials in organic mattresses provide a range of health benefits that enhance sleep quality and the air quality in your home.
+As well as benefiting the planet, the natural materials in organic mattresses provide a range of benefits that enhance sleep quality and the air quality in your home.

 What are the Health Benefits?